mknawalaniec/doorman/readme.md

 Quite a few steps, needs cleanup, most of it can be automated.

 - Using Cloud9 makes setup a breeze.
 If you create an instance, you might need to execute the following commands in the terminal window:
+In Cloud 9, go to the gear icon in the upper right hand corner and navigate to project settings -> Python Support.
+Make sure the Python Version is Python 3.
+To use Python 3, use pip3 in commands instead of pip -sudo yum -y install python36 # Installs Python 3.6.
   - npm install -g serverless
   - sudo yum install jq
   - pip install --user pipenv
-  - sudo pip install --upgrade awscli
+  - sudo pip install --upgrade awscli if that command does not work, sudo python -m pip install --upgrade awscli
+  - source environment.sh
   - sls plugin install -n serverless-python-requirements

 - Deploy the lambda functions with Serverles (eg: `sls deploy`), this will create a CF stack with your functions.
 Note the api gateway endpoint, you'll need it later